Volvo Olympian: United Kingdom

-The Volvo Olympian, like its Leyland predecessor, was very popular in the United Kingdom; most of the UK versions had two rather than three axles.
+The Volvo Olympian, like its Leyland predecessor, was very popular in the United Kingdom.
+Most Olympians delivered to UK operators had two axles as opposed to three axles.

 London United, Metroline, Stagecoach London, London Central, London General, Capital Citybus, MTL London, Harris Bus and First CentreWest had received 687 Volvo Olympians between 1994 and 1999.
-Because of a low-floor rule that had to be complied with by 2006, these buses were not in service for long.

-In 2008, the Low Emission Zone finally ousted the remaining Volvo Olympians in London.
-Metroline quit Volvo Olympians service in June 2008, displaced by Alexander Dennis Enviro200Darts.
-Some of them went to Ensignbus for rail replacement work.
+In April 2000, two former Singapore Bus Services Volvo Olympians were exported to the United Kingdom, with one delivered to Nottingham and the other to Metroline.
+Metroline replaced the Singapore-specification windows and doors with British standard products before putting it into revenue-earning service in London.

-In April 2000, Singapore Bus Services had sent two Volvo Olympians, one to Nottingham and one to Metroline.
-Metroline replaced the tropical windows and the doors with British standard products and reregistered it.
-It was the first to be sent to Ensignbus in September 2005.
+In 2008, London's Low Emission Zone, as well as regulations demanding all buses in London be low-floor by 2006, finally ousted the remaining Volvo Olympians in London.
+Metroline's Volvo Olympians were the last to be withdrawn in 2008, being displaced by new Alexander Dennis Enviro200s.

 Many other operators outside London received Volvo Olympians, the main operator being FirstGroup.
 Lothian Regional Transport were among major operators in Scotland, ordering with Alexander R-type bodies, 68 of these being Alexander Royales, while Kelvin Central Buses and Strathclyde Buses also took on Olympians with Royale bodies.

 Ireland

-Dublin Bus had continued their Olympian orders with the RA batch on the Leyland chassis being ordered first (RA176 - RA325), with 150 buses being ordered between 1994 and 1996.
+Dublin Bus continued their Alexander (Belfast) bodied Olympian orders with the RA batch on the Leyland chassis being ordered first (RA176 - RA325), with 150 buses being ordered between 1994 and 1996.
 From January 1997, Dublin Bus ordered a further 315 Volvo Olympians, which were designated as RV.
 During that period, new liveries were introduced, such as CitySwift and the switch of the core livery from two-tone green and orange to white, blue and orange.
 All Volvo Olympians were withdrawn by the end of 2012.